nandtotetris/computer-visualizer/README.md

 ### Slack and Communication

-All communication about projects should be in #engineering.
+All communication about projects should be in #nand2tetris.
 Do not use direct messages unless you are discussing something private.
-It is important that all conversations and questions (no matter how small they seem) should be in #engineering.
+It is important that all conversations and questions (no matter how small they seem) should be in #nand2tetris.
 We work as a team and that requires sharing, being transparent, and allowing the whole team to have a chance to answer your questions and to learn from the dialogue.